Is My Spouse an Alcoholic?

 Excessive alcohol use can also lead to alcohol-related blackouts.
 A blackout is a gap in a person’s memory from when they were drinking.
 This happens when a person drinks so much that their memories don’t transfer from short- to long-term memory storage.
 This is a direct impact that alcohol has on the hippocampus, the learning and memory center of the brain.

 Finally, long-term, alcohol consumption can impact an individual’s personality.
 Clinical studies of the impact of alcohol on an individual’s personality have come to conclusions indicating that “evidence changes in drinking behaviors but not personality may signify an elevated risk for relapse or sustained risk for associated problem behaviors.”
-This supports the idea that individuals ready to make a significant change in their health and wellbeing through sobriety also need to undergo a fundamental shift in their thinking.
+This supports the idea that individuals ready to make a significant change in their health and well-being through sobriety also need to undergo a fundamental shift in their thinking.

 How to Find Alcohol Addiction Treatment in New Jersey